acuminous/scamp/README.md

 ### Queues
-Like exchanges, queues are also obtained from a Vhost using vhost.declareQueue.
+Like exchanges, queues are also obtained from a virtual host using vhost.declareQueue.
 You can use the `passive` option to determine whether the queue should be created if it doesn't already exist.
 Declaring a queue passively which does not already exist will result in an error.
 Attempting to redeclare a queue with different attributes will also result in an error.
 Once you have an instance of an queue you can create a [producer](#producers) and start publishing messages.

 ```js